 photo © Christopher Papan

-Varka Kozlovič is Slovenian, and lives and works between Butari (Slo), Trieste (I), and Copenhagen (DK), where she currently resides.
+Varka Kozlovič lives and works between Butari (Slo), Trieste (I), and Copenhagen (DK), where she currently resides.

 Through her studies at the University of Trieste (I) and University of Sussex (UK), extensive travel in Asia, and working professionally in international development – her interest in the layers and textures of different cultures and peoples, ideas of travel and permanence, love of traditional handicrafts, natural colors embody her art.
 Translated into abstract drawings with embroidery; using canvas, ink, natural colors, fabric, paper, string and strands of wool, linen and silk.